 - If you would like to quickly locate a road sign, visit ‘Find a sign’ from the road signs main menu to scroll through over 500 road signs.

 - Test your road signs knowledge with our multiple-choice quiz.
-Answer 10, 20 or 30 questions, view your results and review your answers.
+Answer 10, 20 or 30 questions, then view your results and answers.

-- Play our fun interactive road signs game, steer your car left to right avoiding oncoming traffic, and steer into a road sign to answer a question about it.
+- Play our fun interactive road signs game!
+Simply steer your car left to right avoiding oncoming traffic, and steer into a road sign to answer a question about it.
 WARNING!
 This game is very addictive!

 We hope this Driving Theory Test revision plan has been really helpful for you!

 Everyone from the Driving Test Success team wishes you the best of luck with your revision and your Theory Test.

-Don’t forget to let us know how you get on and don't forget you can join our Facebook Learner Hub for more help!
+Don’t forget to let us know how you get on, and join our Facebook Learner Hub for more help and advice!